mit-unicycle/mit-unicycle/docs/building/manufacturing.md

 * **The reaction wheel**

 In order to achieve the maximum moment of inertia for the reaction wheel, our objective was to maximize the diameter of the wheel.
 Since the moment of inertia is the sum of the squared distances to the mass, the farther the mass is from the axis, the larger the moment will be.
-However, we faced a constraint due to the size of the printing bed of the printer we used for the distane to the axis.
+However, we faced a constraint due to the size of the printing bed of the printer we used for the distance to the axis.

 Our experimentation demonstrated that a wheel with a thin design could easily break if the model were to fall.
 This is why the model we have implemented here is highly robust and should not break, provided it is used correctly in the application of this project. **Note that the reaction wheel has 32 holes for the screws used to add weight far from the axis.**